Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has become a central paradigm for aligning large language models (LLMs).
-At its core, training reduces to maximizing the expected reward of model responses under a prompt distribution.
-The challenge is not the objective itself, but the variance of gradient estimates, which makes learning unstable.
+Conceptually, the training objective is to maximise the expected reward of model outputs under a given prompt distribution.
+The primary challenge is not from the formulation of the objective but from the high variance in gradient estimates, which introduces instability into the optimization process.